ha36ad/Encryption/README.md

 # EncryptionPython
 A simple python encryption I use to encrypt files.
-Will upload scripts later.
+It also has code for Steganography (work in progress).